MetaKt/StudyMate/README.md

 In this chapter, we will elucidate the architectural components, data flow mechanisms, and interaction protocols that underpin StudyMate’s functionality.
 By exploring the system’s design rationale, you will gain insights into the foundational principles guiding its development and evolution.

-The Studymate system is mainly separated into 2 systems:
--Users system
--Admin system

 Our approach to system design is rooted in modularity, extensibility, and maintainability, ensuring that StudyMate can adapt to evolving educational paradigms and technological advancements.
 Through comprehensive architectural diagrams, interface specifications, and design patterns, we aim to provide below a comprehensive roadmap for stakeholders involved in the development and utilization of StudyMate.

 ## 4.1 Domain model